InFog/evaldojunior.com/_drafts/senior_developers.md

 You also need to know  the main frameworks out there and the differences between them.
 Should I use Symfony to build a landing page that will be discarded in a few weeks?
 Or is CakePHP a better option for that?
 Maybe it is Yii or Laravel?
-The important thing here is not to be locked inside one framework's tool set and capabilities.
+The important thing here is not to be locked inside one framework's toolset and capabilities.
 The reason we have so many frameworks in the wild is because people and projects have different needs.
 And here we can apply that saying:
 If all you have is a hammer, all your problems will look like nails.